Creatone/F1Hub/README.md

 ## Planned Features
 - All the bug fixes!
 - Better, more flexible menu structure, and a graphical UI down the line.
-- Live feature before the season's start
+- Live feature before the season's start _NOW AVAILABLE_
 - 2021 Integration before the season's start
 - Any Event based on ID being able to be played, ideally before the season's start. _NOW AVAILABLE_